LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 The **Event Details** sidebar now lists the event type (Open Event, Basic Membership Required, or Premium Membership Required).
 A short message under the “Get Your Tickets Now” heading communicates the membership requirement and offers login or upgrade links depending on the visitor’s status.

+## Social Sharing

+Below the event meta information the hero section shows small Facebook and Instagram icons.
+Clicking either icon opens a share window preloaded with the event title and URL so visitors can quickly post about the event on social media.
+The behaviour is handled by `event-share.js` which is only loaded on individual Event Pages.

 ## Your Events Sidebar Section

 Between the Venue Links and Refund Policy sections a new **Your Events** block appears.
 When not logged in it shows a single link prompting visitors to log in.
 Clicking the link scrolls to the Message Center and automatically expands the login form.